albar965/littlenavmap-manual/src/en/USERPOINT.rst

 ``Type`` can be selected from a drop down list or entered freely.

-The field ``Description`` allows multi line text and special characters.
-Formatting like italic or bold is not supported.

-Links are recognized in the field ``Description`` and can be opened in the dock window ``Information`` on tab ``Navaids`` which is shown after clicking on an userpoint or selecting ``Show Information`` in one of the context menus.

-Normal web links like ``http://www.example.com`` or ``https://www.example.com`` are recognized besides directory or file links like ``file:///C:/Users/me/Documents/Aircraft%20Notes.txt`` on Windows or ``file:///home/me/Aircraft%20Notes.txt`` on macOS or Linux.

-Note that you have to use the forward slash ``/`` instead of the backslash ``\`` on Windows as a path separator.

-Replace spaces in links with ``%20`` since *Little Navmap* recognizes links until the next space.
+See :doc:`REMARKS` for more information about using web links in this field.

 The field ``Visible from`` allows to define visibility on the map depending on zoom distance.
 The zoom distance (viewpoint distance to earth surface) for the current map view is shown in the :doc:`STATUSBAR`.
-The user point will be visible for all zoom distances smaller than the value in ``Visible from``.
-Maximum value is 3000 nm and minimum value is 1 nm.
+The userpoint will be visible for all zoom distances smaller than the value in ``Visible from``.
+Maximum value is 3,000 NM and minimum value is 1 NM.

 Valid coordinates are required to confirm the dialog.
 See :doc:`COORDINATES` for a detailed description of the recognized coordinate formats.
 A label below the